jpaulm/drawfbp/README.md

 - for Eclipse you can then update your project Properties/Build Path entry to specify its location.

+The `math.geom2d` file and the latest release of DrawFBP are all in the `lib` folder, so you can just do as shown below.
+The standard JavaHelp file is also in this folder, but you have to locate it yourself - DrawFBP will then remember its location.

-- if you wish to run DrawFBP from the command line, position to the folder containing the DrawFBP jar file, then type
+- if you wish to run DrawFBP from the command line, using the latest release of DrawFBP, position to the folder containing the DrawFBP jar file, then type

         java -cp "lib/*" com.jpaulmorrison.graphics.DrawFBP